antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 Final remarks
 ----------------------------

-Everything described in this chapter can be performed in the R2: genomics analysis and visualization platform (http://r2platform.com / http://r2.amc.nl)
+Everything described in this chapter can be performed in R2: the genomics analysis and visualization platform (http://r2platform.com / http://r2.amc.nl)

-We hope that this tutorial has been helpful,The R2 support team.
+We hope that this tutorial has been helpful, the R2 support team.